 To examine dilemmas of humanitarian intervention, the course looks not only at states but also at INGOs and the aid business, and not only at aid but also at wider forms of political engagement.
 It focuses on (a) the emergence of humanitarian intervention, (b) its contemporary nature, (c) success and failure, (d) moral challenges, and (e) ways forward.
 It requires small groups of course participants to select one developing country for in-depth study, both to deepen their learning and to build a platform for comparative analysis in class.
-Assessment: 60% coursework, 40% examination.

-Eligibility: Students who have taken POLI0076 in 2011-12 are not allowed to take this course.
 Note: Students who have taken CCGL9036 Dilemmas of humanitarian intervention are not allowed to take this course.